Catholic Charities of Acadiana was incorporated in 2018 within the Roman Catholic Diocese of Lafayette by Bishop Douglas Deshotel.

 In 1983, St. Joseph Diner was established and began serving free lunch meals to the hungry at its original location on West Simcoe Street.

 Housing and shelter programs began in 1987 with the opening of St. Joseph Emergency Shelter for Men.
 These programs have expanded significantly, today including emergency, transitional and permanent supportive housing for men, women, children, and veterans.
-On any given night, Catholic Charities of Acadiana provides shelter to over 120 adults and 100 children.
+On any given night, Catholic Charities of Acadiana provides shelter to over 120 adults.

 In 1995, a partnership with Our Lady of Lourdes Regional Medical Center was formed to offer free healthcare to the uninsured, poor and homeless on the Lafayette campus through the St. Bernadette Clinic.
 In 2009, the medical clinic expanded its services include a free dental clinic.